laurencedawson/sync-for-reddit/changelog/development.md

 - Fixed a crash when searching for a subreddit
 - Fixed an issue where Gfycat links would not show as media previews ([#1329](https://github.com/laurencedawson/sync-for-reddit/issues/1329))
 - Fixed status bar issues when in split screen ((#1270)[https://github.com/laurencedawson/sync-for-reddit/issues/1270])
+- Fixed an issue where text was not scrollable in swipe mode ((#1406)[https://github.com/laurencedawson/sync-for-reddit/issues/1406])

 ## Internal
 - Removed the legacy CustomIpv4Dns class.
 Gfycat IPv6 requests will now automatically "fast fallback" to v4